 Who gets the surplus in value chains: development policies implications of value chain governance

 (with F. Mayer and A. Pfaff)

-Major development agancies provide poor countries with support to jumpstart their involvement into value chains.
-Nevertheless, evidence of their effectiveness is mixed.
-This paper investigates how the division of surplus between producers involved in value chains depends on their market power within (competition with producers of substitutable items) and be- tween production stages (complementary stages of production).
+Major development agencies provide poor countries with support to jumpstart their involvement into Global Value Chains (GVCs).
+This paper investigates how the division of profits between producers involved in GVCs depends on horizontal competition (between firms at the same production stage) and vertical competition (between firms at different stages of production as driven by GVC governance).
 We employ a Cournot model adapted to multistage production to generate closed-form solutions of profit shares in a linear value chain.
-The results show that within-stage market power is a necessary but not sufficient condition to substantially benefit from value chain participation.
-It needs to be complemented by between-stages market power.
-We evaluate the effects on surplus distribution of four policy intervention and conclude that without considering the entire industry structure (within- and between-stage competition) development policies might fail to meet their stated objectives and overwhelmingly benefit countries other than their targets.
+Results show that the interaction between horizontal and vertical competition impacts value captured by firms along GVCs.
+Vertical market power is a necessary but not sufficient condition to benefit from common development policies relative to other firms.
+We evaluate upstream and downstream changes in trade costs, horizontal competition, elasticity of demand and supply.
+We conclude that without considering the entire industry structure, trade-based development policies and competition policies might fail to meet their stated objectives and overwhelmingly benefit countries other than their targets.